Peligrietzer/feral_machines/posts/political_tautologies.md

 believe, mistakes the semantically hollow flasks that remain for their hidden partisan content.

-There is an audience, however, who *do*, by design, perceive these slogans as "trivially true", and it is they who are their target market: those outside the immediate conflict -- bystanders and "normies".
+But there is an audience who *do*, by design, perceive these slogans as "trivially true", and who are, in fact, their target market: those outside the immediate conflict -- bystanders and "normies".
 And what do they see?
 They see one group trying to defend basic, undeniable truths and common sense, excruciatingly modest in actual content, and another hysterically